 If this parameter is left empty, the fully qualified domain name of the local machine is used as the default value.
 The SAN field supports multiple values; however, it must include the fully qualified domain name of the website.
 The SAN parameter value cannot contain spaces.

 For example, if your server will be primarily accessed using the URL https://www.esri.com, the SAN parameter should be set to DNS:www.esri.com.
-If your server will be accessed on the public internet using the URL https://www.esri.com and within your organization's LAN (Local Area Network) sing the URL https://gisserver.esri.com, the SAN parameter should be set to DNS:www.esri.com,DNS:gisserver.esri.com.
+If your server will be accessed on the public Internet using the URL https://www.esri.com and within your organization's LAN (local area network) using the URL https://gisserver.esri.com, the SAN parameter should be set to DNS:www.esri.com,DNS:gisserver.esri.com.